Ukpabi Asika

 Anthony Ukpabi Asika (28 June 1936 – 14 September 2004) was a Nigerian academic and civil servant.
 He served as the Administrator of East Central State during the military regime of General Yakubu Gowon, appointed when his predecessor, the Eastern Region governor Chukwuemeka Odumegwu Ojukwu, led the Biafran state into secession.

 Background

 Asika was born in Onitsha in modern-day Anambra State on 28 June 1936.

 His father was Edward Obiozo Asika of the Ijelekpe Dynasty in Ogbeoza Village, Onitsha.

-He was educated as St. Patrick's College, Calabar, Edo College and University College, now the University of Ibadan.
+He was educated at Methodist College Uzuakoli in Abia State, Calabar, Edo College and University College, now the University of Ibadan.

 He worked as Clerk of Onitsha Town Council (1953), Clerk in the Department of Marketing and Export, Lagos, Clerk at the Northern Nigeria Marketing Board, Kano.

 Asika studied at the University of California, Berkeley in the US from 1961 to 1965 and then became a lecturer in Political Science at the University of Ibadan between 1965 and 1967.